Sign up for updates

 2 hour in class test

-Coursework 1 and 2 and the Practical must be passed before the Practical Pass/Fail can be attempted.
+Coursework 1 and the Practical must be passed before the Practical Pass/Fail can be attempted.

 Practical (Pass/Fail)

 Practical skills assessment - Comprising a session of 3 patients.
-At least two different areas / body parts must be included.
+This must include two full upper abdominal scans

 The portfolio is a compulsory gateway to the practical skills assessment.